Olympiacos CFP: Men's handball

-Olympiacos men's handball department was founded in 1931 and it has won 3 Greek Handball Championships, 2 Greek Cups and 2 Doubles.
+Olympiacos men's handball department was founded in 1931 and it has won 5 Greek Handball Championships, 3 Greek Cups, 4 Greek Super Cups and 2 Doubles.

 In 2017–18 season, which was the first after its reorganization, Olympiacos won the domestic double.
 They won the Greek Handball Championship by beating AEK Athens with 3–2 wins in the finals in a dramatic fashion, as they overturned an initial 0–2 win lead by AEK and took three straight wins to secure the League title.
 They also won the Greek Cup, beating PAOK in the semi-final and ASE Douka in the final to complete the domestic Double.